Day-OS/CPI-Client/README.md

 # CPAvalanche Client

-O client oficial do Club Penguin Avalanche!
+The official client of Club Penguin Avalanche!
-## Instalação
+## Installation

-Os executáveis estão disponíveis em [releases](https://github.com/Club-Penguin-Avalanche/CPA-Client/releases/latest).
+The executables are available in [releases](https://github.com/Club-Penguin-Avalanche/CPA-Client/releases/latest).

 ## Features

-- Opção de alterar o URL para qualquer CPPS à escolha do usuário.
+- Option to alter the URL for any CPPS at the user's discretion.
-- Opção de limpar o cache.
+- Option to clear the cache.
-- Reload e Reload sem cache.
+- Reload and Reload without cache.
-- Modo tela cheia.
+- Fullscreen mode.
-- É possível alterar o Zoom com `CmdOrControl +`, `CmdOrControl -` e `CmdOrContrl + 0`.
+- It is possible to alter the Zoom with `CmdOrControl +`, `CmdOrControl -` and `CmdOrControl + 0`.
-- DevTools.
-- ADBlocker (vem desabilitado - **O CPA NÃO É MONETIZADO**).
+- Dev tools (inspect element).
+- Ad blocker (comes disabled - **CPA IS NOT MONETIZED**).
+- The ad blocker can be excluded from the build if unneeded.
-- Discord Rich Presence (vem habilitado).
+- Discord Rich Presence (comes enabled).
-- Rastreamento de sala no Discord Rich Presence (vem habilitado).
+- Discord Rich Presence room tracking (comes enabled).

-#### Alterador de URL
+#### URL Changer
-Você também tem a opção de trocar a URL do jogo caso queira.
+You also have the option to change the game's URL if you want.

 ![CPClient URL Setter menu](./readme/change_url_menu.png)
 <br>